Palem1988/airgap-vault/README.md

 ## Security

-If you discover a security vulnerability within this application, please send an e-mail to hi@airgap.it.
+If you discover a security vulnerability within this application, please send an e-mail to bugs@cryptocontrol.io.
 All security vulnerabilities will be promptly addressed.

 ## Contributing